Purdue vs. Alabama: Sportsbook promo codes, odds, spread, over/under - December 9

 - Odds to win the national championship: +1000

-- Purdue is best in the country in terms of its odds to win the national championship (+1000), but only second-best, according to computer rankings.
+- In terms of its odds to win the national championship (+1000), Purdue is best in college basketball.
+It is one spot below that, second-best, according to computer rankings.

 - With odds of +1000, Purdue has been given a 9.1% chance of winning the national championship.